Do you get those days when you feel completely overwhelmed?

 - Talk it through with somebody who’s a good listener.

-As for Anita, talking it through and realising that she doesn’t have to do everything NOW but to focus on just one thing at a time was a huge relief.
+After talking it through, Anita realised that she doesn’t have to do everything NOW.
+Instead she can focus on just one thing at a time – and that was a huge relief.